WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### Does Ledger Live send my public keys and addresses to a third party server?

 Yes.
-When using the Ledger Live software wallet to manage your coins, you send all of your used, and [20 unused public keys](https://support.ledger.com/hc/en-us/articles/360010892360-Address-gap-limit) to the Ledger company server.
+When using the Ledger Live software wallet to manage your coins, you send all of your used, and 20 unused public keys to the Ledger company server.
+[Source](https://support.ledger.com/hc/en-us/articles/360010892360)
 With this information they know exactly how many bitcoins you have and in what transactions you spend them.
 Your extended public key, however, is not shared with this server, but rather stored encrypted on your local machine.
+[Source](https://support.ledger.com/hc/en-us/articles/360011069619)

 To avoid this privacy leak, you can use a Ledger hardware in combination with Wasabi as a software interface, and because Wasabi does not leak your public keys, your transaction history is not shared with anyone.